gpt-engineer-org/gpt-engineer/README.md

 ![Agent protocol](https://github.com/AntonOsika/gpt-engineer/actions/workflows/validate_agent_protocol.yml/badge.svg)

-**Specify what you want it to build, the AI asks for clarification, and then builds it.**
+**Specify what you want it to build, the AI asks for clarification and then builds it.**

 GPT Engineer is made to be easy to adapt, extend, and make your agent learn how you want your code to look.
 It generates an entire codebase based on a prompt.

 - [Demo](https://twitter.com/antonosika/status/1667641038104674306)

-## Project philosophy
+## Project Philosophy

 - Simple to get value
 - Flexible and easy to add new own "AI steps".
 See `steps.py`.
 - Incrementally build towards a user experience of:
-  1. high level prompting
+  1. high-level prompting
   2. giving feedback to the AI that it will remember over time
 - Fast handovers, back and forth, between AI and human
 - Simplicity, all computation is "resumable" and persisted to the filesystem